 Keri has routinely advised registered investment company and investment adviser clients on the formation of new funds, the registration of securities offerings, mergers and acquisitions, investment adviser assignments, changes to, and the implementation of, investment strategies and policies, and examinations by the Securities and Exchange Commission’s Division of Examinations.
 She has also counseled a variety of clients in seeking exemptive relief from federal securities laws and rules, developing or modifying compliance programs (including policies relating to privacy and information sharing concerns), assessing the development and implementation of ESG-related investment strategies, addressing proposed and newly adopted SEC and FINRA rules and regulations, negotiating model manager agreements and contracts with third party service providers and vendors, and analyzing relationships bearing on director independence.
 In addition, Keri has worked on a variety of investment company status issues, including in connection with issuers of digital assets, special acquisition purpose companies (SPACs), and operating companies and funds seeking exemption from the definition of an “investment company."

 Immediately prior to joining the firm, Keri served as Senior Counsel in the Chief Counsel’s Office in the U.S. Securities and Exchange Commission’s Division of Investment Management.
 In that capacity, she worked on rulemaking and guidance affecting registered investment advisers, investment companies, and other securities issuers.
 She previously served as Executive Director & Assistant General Counsel for JPMorgan Asset Management, and as Counsel and an associate at other large law firms, where she focused on advising a broad range of registered investment companies, registered investment advisers and boards of directors/trustees.

-- Member of the New York City Bar Association’s Committee on Investment Management Regulation, 2016-2019.
+- New York City Bar Association’s Committee on Investment Management Regulation

 - Member of New York State Bar Association